 In summary, inflammation is a complex biological response that the body employs to protect itself against harmful stimuli.
 It involves a coordinated effort of the immune system, blood vessels, and signaling molecules to eliminate the cause of cell injury, clear out damaged cells, and promote tissue repair.

-While acute inflammation is a normal and beneficial process, chronic inflammation can contribute to the development and progression of various vascular and intestinal diseases.
+While acute inflammation is a normal and beneficial process, chronic inflammation can contribute to the development and progression of various vascular, cardiovascular and intestinal diseases.

 Understanding the mechanisms of inflammation is crucial for developing effective therapeutic strategies and maintaining overall health.